wyattsweet/book_work/learning_node/notes.md

 - `setImmediate()`: creates an event which has precedence over those created by `setTimeout()` or `setInterval()` but not I/O events.
 - `clearImmediate()`

+similar to `process.nextTick()` which is invoked once the current event loop is finished but before any new I/O events are added, used extensively to implement asynchronous functions in Node.

 ### Nested Callbacks and Exception Handling